all4you/redant/README.md

 > \*    \*            HTML

-### 2.Cluster mode
+### 2.Multi nodes mode
+> The Multi nodes mode is made up by a Master and several Slaves.
+>
-> The Cluster mode is made by a Master and several Slaves.Master will accept http request,and send them to slave to handle.Each slave can run as a standalone server.
+> Master will accept http request,and send them to slave to handle
 >
 > The Main Class to start ZooKeeperServer : **com.redant.zk.ZkBootstrap**
 >